-1 Changes Compared to 2018 3
+1 Changes Compared to 2019

 2 Population, Sampling Frame, Sample 4

 2.1 Population and Selected Population 4

 2.2 The Logic behind the Establishment Number 4

 2.3 Stratification Matrix and Partial Samples 5

 3 Questionnaire and Pretest 7

 3.1 Questionnaire Development and Module System 7

-3.2 Cognitive Pretest 10
+3.2 Cognitive Pretest 11

-3.3 Introduction of a computer-assisted questionnaire 10
+3.3 Introduction of a computer-assisted questionnaire 11

-4 Study Design and Field Organisation 11
+4 Study Design and Field Organisation 12

-4.1 Study Design 11
+4.1 Study Design 12

-4.2 Field organization 12
+4.2 Field organization 13

-4.3 Identification of the Correct Establishment Unit 17
+4.3 Identification of the Correct Establishment Unit 15

-4.4 Training and Monitoring Interviewers 18
+4.4 Training and Monitoring Interviewers

-5 Result of Field Work 20
+5 Result of Field Work

-5.1 Overview of Field Work 20
+5.1 Overview of Field Work

-5.2 The Responses in detail - Unit-Non-Response 22
+5.2 The Responses in detail - Unit-Non-Response 20

-5.3 Dealing with Missing Information - Item-Non-Response 25
+5.3 Dealing with Missing Information - Item-Non-Response 23

-6 Data Verification and Follow-Up Telephone Interview 27
+6 Data Verification and Follow-Up Telephone Interview 25

-7 Definition of Cross-Sectional Cases and Projection 28
+7 Definition of Cross-Sectional Cases and Projection

-7.1 Definition of Cross-Sectional Cases 28
+7.1 Definition of Cross-Sectional Cases

-7.2 Cross-Sectional Weighting Process 28
+7.2 Cross-Sectional Weighting Process

-8 Definition of Longitudinal Cases and Projection 31
+8 Definition of Longitudinal Cases and Projection 30

-8.1 Panel Case definition for Longitudinal Cases 32
+8.1 Panel Case definition for Longitudinal Cases

-8.2 Overview of the Longitudinal Sections provided with Weighting Factors 34
+8.2 Overview of the Longitudinal Sections provided with 2020 33

-8.3 Longitudinal Weighting Process 34
+8.3 Longitudinal Weighting Process

-9 General Information about Evaluation 36
+9 General Information about Evaluation

-10 Bibliography 38
+10 Bibliography

-11 Appendix 39
+11 Appendix

-1 Changes Compared to 2018
+1 Changes Compared to 2019

 - Some questions are asked not annually but every two or more years.
-Within the framework of this modular system a number of questions were removed from the questionnaire in wave 27 and others were included.
+Within the framework of this modular system a number of questions were removed from the questionnaire in wave 28 and others were included.
 Outside the modular system a number of new questions have been included (cf. section 3.1 in detail).
-This year, these were questions about the use of robots and the training section was extended (reasons for the termination of training contracts, benefits in non-cash and cash benefits for trainees). - The sample of establishments surveyed for the first time was almost completely switched to a computer-assisted survey mode.
+This year, these were questions about the impact of the Corona pandemic. - Against the background of the Corona pandemic, the survey was generally conducted by telephone.
+However, a face-to-face interview was possible if the establishment preferred this interview mode.
+After the conversion of the refreshment sample in the 2019 wave, the continuer sample was converted to a computer-assisted survey mode in 2020.
 For a detailed description, see chapter 4.2. - Since the end of May 2018, the EU Data Protection Regulation (GDPR) has been directly applicable in all EU member states.
-Against this background, in the 2018 wave, the consent of the establishments was collected at the end of the questionnaire for a renewed contact in the follow-up wave in 2019 by Kantar (Art.
+Against this background, in the 2019 wave, the consent of the establishments was collected at the end of the questionnaire for a renewed contact in the follow-up wave in 2020 by Kantar (Art.
 6 para.
 1 a, DSGVO).
 For this reason, the sample of panel establishments was approximately 10 percent smaller than in the 2018 survey year.
 This loss was offset by an increased gross input in the sample of establishments surveyed for the first time.
-For detailed information on the sample, see chapters 2 and 4.2. - For a number of questions, the coding of missing values has changed from previous years.
-The code "-1" now assigned means that this is not a conventional missing value, but rather response options ("cannot say (yet)", "not known") offered in the questionnaire in the event that information cannot (yet) be provided for content-related reasons.
-These are the questions ba06a, ba17, ba18, ba72, ba73, ba86a and ba86b.
+For detailed information on the sample, see chapters 2 and 4.2.
+2020 this consent question was no longer asked as agreed with the IAB. - Since the 2020 wave, in conclusion with the IAB, the establishments have been asked at the beginning of the questionnaire for their consent to link the data collected in the questionnaire with data available at the IAB for research purposes, as the explanations in the data protection sheet on the dissemination and linking of the data collected are not sufficient as a basis for the linking.